Spanish legal translation

 Aware of the importance of continuous professional development for legal translators, I am regularly engaged in courses, seminars and other CPD activities.
-Just in 2019, I completed CPD on Inheritance Tax, Family Law tips, Mental Capacity legislation, Spanish Civil and Criminal Procedural Law terminology and the Scottish courts system.
+Just in 2019, for example, I completed CPD on Inheritance Tax, Family Law tips, Mental Capacity legislation, Spanish Civil and Criminal Procedural Law terminology and the Scottish courts system.

 Qualifications and relevant CPD

-BA+MA in Translation and Interpreting (focus on Legal-Commercial translation)
+BA+MA in Translation and Interpreting (focus on Legal-Commercial Translation)

 EN<>ES Sworn Translator-Interpreter, appointed by the Spanish Ministry of Foreign Affairs

-CILEx Level 6 Certificate in Law (Law of Wills and Succession)
+CILEX Level 6 Certificate in Law (Law of Wills and Succession)